The NFL's top training camp position battles: 32 to watch

 Cornerback

 The Bucs are looking for the starter opposite veteran Brent Grimes.
-Vernon Hargreaves struggled in 2017, and the team feels he might be best-suited to play at nickelback.
-He's still in contention to start outside, though, but with competition from rookies Carlton Davis, M.J.
+Vernon Hargreaves struggled in 2017, and the team feels he might be best suited to play at nickelback.
+He's still in contention to start outside, however, with competition from rookies Carlton Davis, M.J.
 Stewart and Ryan Smith.
-Like Hargreaves, Stewart is also lining up inside, and he has made two big plays in camp -- an interception off Jameis Winston, and a forced fumble off Ronald Jones. -- Jenna Laine
+Like Hargreaves, Stewart is also lining up inside, and he has made two big plays in camp -- an interception of Jameis Winston, and a forced fumble from Ronald Jones. -- Jenna Laine

 NFC WEST